JasonKessler/scattertext/README.md

 * count_1w: Peter Norvig assembled this file (downloaded from [norvig.com](http://norvig.com/ngrams/count_1w.txt)).
 See http://norvig.com/ngrams/ for an explanation of how it was gathered from a very large corpus.
 * hamlet.txt: William Shakespeare.
 From [shapespeare.mit.edu](http://shakespeare.mit.edu/hamlet/full.html)
 * Inspiration for text scatter plots: Rudder, Christian.
 Dataclysm: Who We Are (When We Think No One's Looking).
 Random House Incorporated, 2014.
-* The efficient RectangleHolder Javascript data structure was automatically generated using [Cozy: The Collection Synthesizer](https://github.com/uwplse/cozy).
-Loncaric, Calvin.
-"Cozy: synthesizing collection data structures."
-Proceedings of the 2016 24th ACM SIGSOFT International Symposium on Foundations of Software Engineering.
-ACM, 2016.
 * Loncaric, Calvin.
 "Cozy: synthesizing collection data structures."
 Proceedings of the 2016 24th ACM SIGSOFT International Symposium on Foundations of Software Engineering.
 ACM, 2016.